netdata/netdata/docs/tasks/general-configuration/configure-the-agent.md

 They capture the following:

 - Kernel version
 - Operating system name and version
 - CPU architecture, system cores, CPU frequency, RAM, and disk space
--   Whether Netdata is running inside of a container, and if so, the OS and hardware details about the container's host
+- Whether Netdata is running inside a container, and if so, the OS and hardware details about the container's host
 - Whether Netdata is running inside K8s node
 - What virtualization layer the system runs on top of, if any
 - Whether the system is a streaming parent or child

-If you want to organize your systems without manually creating host labels, try the automatic labels in some of the features below.
+If you want to organize your systems without manually creating host labels, try the automatic labels in the features below.

-## Host labels in streaming
+### Host labels in streaming

 You may have noticed the `_is_parent` and `_is_child` automatic labels from above.
 Host labels are also now streamed from a child to its parent node, which concentrates an entire infrastructure's OS, hardware, container,